 This college-level course dives into the United States government and political system through the analysis and discussion of recent and upcoming elections, hot-button issues and happenings at the local, state, and national level, and civil rights and civil liberties that impact Americans across the country.
 We will analyze the current political divide in this country and examine the root causes and values that inform political ideologies.
 We will examine how political campaigns attract supporters and make evidence-based predictions about upcoming elections and Supreme Court cases.
 By making connections between the purpose and structure of the U.S. government upon its founding to the current interpretations of freedom of speech, religion, expression, etc, we can better understand and evaluate the U.S. government in its present form.
+NOTE: Students enrolled in AP U.S. Government & Politics have the option to earn 4 credits of Intro to American National Politics through Saint Michael's College via the VT Dual Enrollment Program.
+Interested students should see their school counselor for details.
 This course is open to grades 10-12.

-Prerequisite: Successful completion of Ninth Grade Humanities course.
+Prerequisite: Successful completion of Ninth Grade humanities course.
 Duration: Full Year.
 Credit: 1.0 Social Studies.